 If a prosthesis is not an option financially, we know of birds that have lost their top mandible (beak) and they end up eating by scooping pellets with their lower beak and using their tongue to climb.

-I know it’s hard to imagine a bird with one wing, but the irony is, most exotic birds today arecaged birds, who rarely if ever fly.
+I know it’s hard to imagine a bird with one wing, but the irony is, most exotic birds today are caged birds, who rarely if ever fly.
 Many bird owners choose to keep their bird’s wings clipped, so life without a wing isn’t a stretch.
-It also really drives home the points of how much birds rely on their beaks and feet.
-Check out the video below of the one winged popcorn eating Cockatiel.
+It also really drives home the point of how much birds rely on their beaks and feet.
+Check out the video below of the one-winged popcorn-eating Cockatiel.

 Birds have better vision than humans.
 Bird’s eyes have 4 types of cones, which allow them to see ultra violet – humans have three and lack UV vision.
 Although rare, we’ll encounter a blind bird not to be confused with birds that eat blinds.
 (The joke isn’t intentional, it’s just one of those granular issues Google needs to work out).
 Apparently, birds like people can get cataracts.
 Some blind birds need ques, like the blind Cockatoo in the video below.
 Others much like people, maneuver from memory.

-However you choose to take in or keep a handicapped bird into your life -thank you.
+However, you choose to take in or keep a handicapped bird in your life -thank you.

 If you have some thoughts or questions on this subject, please comment below

 Until next time